Tasm-Devil/Onitama/README.md

 - Implement http polling temporarily.
 - New http GET-Request to see all open games.
 - landing page for game creation and selection.
-- API should return error code if game with gameid is not created.
 - JSON for GameMove is to verbose.
 Simplyfy it to something like `{"move":"white:c1b2:elephant"}`
 - Use WebSocket to get new moves without the need to do http polling.
 - Implement Chat feature